Traveling to Spain

 Entry for tourism / business

 American citizens can enter Spain or Andorra visa-free for periods of up to three months.
 Spanish government regulations may require a return or on-going ticket or proof of funds.
 Should an American citizen wish to remain longer than ninety days, you will be required to obtain an extension of stay from Spanish immigration authorities.
 This extension, of no more than ninety days, must be requested at a police station at least three weeks before the initial entry period expires.
 It is only granted under exceptional circumstances.
-By law, foreigners who have overstayed their permitted time will not be allowed to leave Spain without first obtaining an exit permit from the Directorate of Security of the State in Madrid or from the local police in another city.
-A fine, commensurate with the time overstayed, may be charged.

 Should you be considering a stay in Spain longer than three months you should inquire with the Spanish embassy or consulate near your place of residence outside of Spain prior to entry.
 You may also write directly to the Spanish National Police at Calle Moratin, 43, 28014 Madrid; or check the Spanish Ministry of Interior’s website.